soaringmeteo/soaringmeteo/backend/README.md

 Unpack the archive `soaringmeteo-0.1.0-SNAPSHOT.tgz` and run the binaries in the `bin` directory:

 ~~~
-bin/soaringmeteo <CSV locations file> <GRIBs directory> <JSON directory>
+bin/soaringmeteo <GRIBs directory> <JSON directory>
 ~~~

-The program takes three required arguments:
+The program takes two required arguments:

-1. the location of the CSV file that contains the GFS points for which we want to produce a soaring forecast,
-2. the directory where to store the GRIB files downloaded from GFS,
+1. the directory where to store the GRIB files downloaded from GFS,
-3. the directory where to write the produced JSON files.
+2. the directory where to write the produced JSON files.

 Optional flags and arguments are documented with `--help`: